EnyuCao/2018CDT-406-Safety-for-collaborative-robots/GetSceneGraph/readMe.txt

 1. Open draft_of_warehouse_ without_scripts.ttt with VREP and start the simulation
 2. Run vrep_obst_extractor.py

+Note:
-Note: install necessary package if required.
+1.install necessary package if required.
 Such as:
 	sudo pip install shapely

+2.The "rosInterfaceControlledBubbleRob" is from V-REP tutorial.
+It is simple, so start with playing with it.
+But it doesn't have arm.
+Delete it when you know you are familiar with V-REP.
+3."vrep_obst_extractor.py" need to be adjust for your use case.